zxeltor/zxeltor.StoCombat.Realtime/README.md

 ![Overlays](https://github.com/zxeltor/zxeltor.StoCombat.Realtime/blob/master/ScreenShots/grid_overlay.jpg)
 **Figure:** The main grid overlay displayed in the upper right of the screen.

-**Note:** In order for the Grid Overlay to work in STO, the game needs to be running in a Window display mode

 The grid overlay is what displays the combat statistics grid.
 Each player in combat is displayed in the grid.
 The main UI has a settings tab so the user can select which statistics to display in the grid, what colors to use, and its location on the screen.

+**Note:** In order for the Grid Overlay to work in STO, the game needs to be running in a Window display mode.

 ### Achievements System and Overlay
 ![Overlays](https://github.com/zxeltor/zxeltor.StoCombat.Realtime/blob/master/ScreenShots/doublekill_overlay.jpg)
 **Figure:** The DOUBLE KILL achievement being flashed to the screen.

-**Note:** In order for the Achievments overlay to work in STO, the game needs to be running in a Window display mode

 The achievements system maintains a list of units attacked by the player while in combat.
 Each unit killed by the player is counted as a kill.
 When the player reaches certain consecutive kill achievements, a message is displayed to the screen, along with audio file playback from the Unreal Tournament Announcer.
 Your consecutive kill count is reset after you've been out of combat for a configured amount of time, or when your player dies.
 This puts you back at the bottom of the achievement list.

+**Note:** In order for the Achievments overlay to work in STO, the game needs to be running in a Window display mode.

 #### Kill Scoring